 - Visual design through each stage from brainstorming to engineering.

 - Clear communication of ideas and instructions to users through well-designed wireframes, storyboards, user flows, and sitemaps.

 - Making the interface a cohesive whole by intentionally designing each element of the site or web app to ensure they all work together.

 User Experience Designer

-User experience designers (UX) create products with the end user in mind.
-Basically, their primary goal is increasing user satisfaction.
+User experience designers (UX) create products with the end-user in mind.
+Their primary goal is increasing user satisfaction.

 The field of UX varies greatly.
 Some UXers focus on user research exclusively, while others may be more involved with prototyping products.